grovetools/project-tmpl-go/README.md

     ```

 2.  **Resolve dependencies**:
-    The template includes initial dependencies.
-Run `go mod tidy` to ensure they are correctly resolved.
+    Run `go mod tidy` to download and verify dependencies.
     ```bash
     go mod tidy
     ```

 3.  **Build the binary**:
-    Use the provided `Makefile` to build the tool.
+    Use the `Makefile` to build the tool.
+The binary is created at `./bin/my-new-tool`.
     ```bash
     make build
     ```
-    This creates the binary at `./bin/my-new-tool`.

-4.  **Run the new command**:
+4.  **Run the command**:
-    Execute the compiled binary to see the default help output.
+    Execute the compiled binary.
     ```bash
     ./bin/my-new-tool --help
     ```

 5.  **Run tests**:
-    The template includes a testing framework.
-Run the tests to verify the initial setup.
+    The template includes unit and end-to-end test frameworks.
     ```bash
     make test
     make test-e2e